 There are currently five states that don’t collect any type of sales tax (Oregon, New Hampshire, Alaska, Delaware, and Montana), and retailers in those states have never been expected to think about sales tax or make it part of their business processes.
 These 5 states are collectively known as the NOMAD states, from the first letter of their names.

 The issue hit hard in June, with states like New Hampshire taking almost immediate action to address it.
-Governor Chris Sununu called for a special legislative session in the attempt to pass new bills that would require new approval processes for collecting sales tax in New Hampshire, which currently has no processes in place to do so.
+Governor Chris Sununu called for a special legislative session (source no longer available) in the attempt to pass new bills that would require new approval processes for collecting sales tax in New Hampshire, which currently has no processes in place to do so.
 Additionally, legislation has been introduced this summer by senators from New Hampshire and Oregon to overturn and circumvent the Supreme Court ruling, citing state’s rights.